zen-ireland/zenireland.github.io/_drafts/zazen-afternoon-for-beginners-sunday-november-6th.md

 categories: Dublin

 ---
-Sunday, November 6th, we welcome you to our Dublin Dojo for a half-day sesshin (meditation retreat).

-This is perfect for beginners who would like to experience a longer meditation in a group.
+This is an opportunity for beginners who would like to experience zen practice in a group.

-Arrival at 4pm, quick introduction to zazen and kinhin (meditative walking) at 4.15pm.
+Arrival at 4pm, quick introduction to zazen (sitting meditation) and kinhin (meditative walking) at 4.15pm.

-The first part finishes at 5.30pm with a circle of discussion and opportunity to ask questions.
+The first part finishes at 5.30pm with a circle of discussion and a chance to ask questions.

-You are then welcomed to stay for our regular Sunday evening zazen programme 6.15 – 7.30pm.
+You are then welcome to stay for our regular Sunday evening zazen programme 6.15 – 7.30pm.